heytulsiprasad/wirescript/content/blog/how-to-save-yourself-from-running-into-cors-issues/index.md

 ---
-title: "How to save yourself from running into CORS issues?"
+title: "Top 5 CORS Issues You Don't Want To Run Into"
 date: "2020-09-27"
 description: "The guide to fixing all the CORS issues in your application and beyond."
-keywords: "CORS Issues, Access Control Allow Origin Cors Header, SameSite cookie blocked"
+keywords: "Top CORS Issues, Access Control Allow Origin Cors Header, SameSite cookie blocked"
 category: "NodeJS"
 banner: "./banner.png"
 ---